-DTR seeks to take local voices and perspectives further, and creates a sense of media ownership some-
+DTR seeks to take local voices and perspectives further, and creates a sense of media ownership somewhat by proxy.

-The issues aired on weekly broadcasts are first discussed, determined and agreed-upon by the communities, and not by the radio station producers and
+The issues aired on weekly broadcasts are first discussed, determined and agreed-upon by the communities, and not by the radio station producers and executives.